-The Venetian Carnival is an occasion of colour and spectacle held during the month of February, starting 40 days before Easter and ending on shrove Tuesday.
-Decorative masks and costumes are very much part of the festival and a prize is awarded for the best mask.
-Susan and I have been three times during the Carnival so that I can paint the costumed figures set against the backdrop of the Venetian architecture.
+The Venetian Carnival is an occasion of colour and spectacle held during the month of February.
+It starts 40 days before Easter and ends on shrove Tuesday.
+Decorative masks and costumes are very much part of Carnevale Venezia and a prize is awarded for the best mask.
+Susan and I have been three times during the Carnival.
+I have loved painting the costumed figures set against the backdrop of the Venetian architecture.

-The weather is usually sunny, however it can be very misty and extremely cold, often below freezing, which somehow adds to the drama and theatre of the occasion.
+The weather is usually sunny, however it can be very misty and extremely cold, often below freezing.
+Somehow this adds to the drama and theatre of the occasion.
 For this particular painting I noticed a costumed figure dressed as a Jester, posing on a jetty.
 I was able to take some photographs with him standing under the lamp.
-I’ve often painted gondolas, so using some of my other reference material of Venice, I added in the gondola to give extra depth and interest to the composition.
+I’ve often painted gondolas which are fascinating vessels to paint.
+Using some of my other reference material of Venice, I added in the gondola to give extra depth and interest to the composition.

 Jester is now available as a limited edition print with only 25 copies in the addition.